indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 - outages
 - scheduled maintenance.

-So, in short our operational teams deal with a large amount of alert notifications and tickets !
+The operational teams deal with a large amount of alert notifications and tickets and generally they face difficulties in handling them manually.

+So, in short we need to automate the mundane process which allows op-teams to focus more on the finding solution for the source of alerts rather than searching, filtering and collecting the alerts and tickets.

 ## Solution

-An intelligent Alert Management System

-Aim
+We propose an intelligent alert management system for the aforementioned problem.

+Aims

-- detect
+- detect tickets
-- analyse
+- analyse tickets
-- spot anomalies
+- spot anomalies in tickets (if any)
 - silence false alerts
 - automate operation procedures

 The system’s abilities include, but are not limited to :-
 - Consuming tickets from various ticketing systems.
-(GGUS & SSB have been implemented).
-Being modular architecture, there’s always a scope to add more services in future.
+(GGUS & SSB have been implemented).But being a modular architecture, there’s always a scope to add more services in future.
-- Extracting alerts, relevant to the specific CMS services which gets affected by such interventions
+- Extracting alerts which are relevant to the specific CMS services which gets affected by such interventions.
-- Intelligently grouping and ranking those alerts.
+- Intelligently grouping and ranking of the alerts.
-- Silencing false alerts.
+- Silencing false alerts from services which starts bombarding the system when a node goes down.
+So instead of logging multiple alerts from the services running on that node.
+We generate one single alert annotating that a specific node is down.
-- Making them visible in our monitoring tools (Grafana, Slack, Karma etc.).
+- Making them visible in the monitoring tools such as Grafana, Slack, Karma etc.

 ## Proposed Architecture